Different Types Of GRE Scores

 Average GRE Scores:

-The GRE test scores of the three GRE sections are summed up to generate your average GRE score.
-The average GRE score is then transformed into the percentile score in order to evaluate your test-taking potential as compared to other test takers.
+The scores of the three GRE sections are summed up to generate your average score.
+The average score is then transformed into the percentile score in order to evaluate your test-taking potential as compared to other test takers.
 For example, a given average GRE score that amounts to the 89th percentile would mean that the concerned scorer has done better than 88 other test takers while 11 other test takers have done better than him/her.
-Before taking the GRE test, you need to specify two colleges/universities to which you wish to send your GRE test scores.
+Before taking the GRE test, you need to specify two colleges/universities to which you wish to send your GRE scores.
 Admission officers of these colleges/universities look into your percentile score before granting you admission.

-The process of equating changes the raw score of the GRE sections into scaled GRE test scores, which are then used to generate your percentile ranking.
+The process of equating changes the raw score of the various sections into scaled scores, which are then used to generate your percentile ranking.
 Equating helps in making your scores comparable in checking small differences in the difficulty levels of the three GRE sections.
 Percentile ranking, on the other hand, shows your performance level among test takers of the same test edition.
 Hence, a high percentile ranking would keep you safe during college admission.
 To score high, it is recommended that you develop your skills in verbal reasoning and quantitative reasoning.
-At the same time the essay responses should include ample logic and tangible resources, in order to increase your GRE test scores.
+At the same time the essay responses should include ample logic and tangible resources, in order to increase your GRE scores.

 Terms and Conditions